 There are some low-end battery operated rotary tools that can achieve a lower rpm.
 Another way to achieve a low speed is to purchase a router speed control box.
 It allows you to control the speed of not only a rotary tool, but a few different tools as well.

 For new hobbyists, there may still be a few things that you may want to know about a rotary tool.
 Below you will find the answers to frequently asked questions:

-How to carve wood with a rotary tool?
+How to curve wood with a rotary tool?

-Carving on wood is one of the most common uses of a rotary tool.
+Wood carving with Dremel is one of the most common uses of this tool.
 It’s a great way to add details to crafts and decorate them.
-As what was mentioned earlier in this article, a rotary tool comes with many different attachments that have different purposes.
-In order to carve wood, you need to use the right attachment.
+As mentioned earlier in this article, a rotary tool comes with many different attachments that have different purposes.
+In order to carve wood, you need to use the right attachment, tool accessories.

 The first step to do when you want to carve on wood is to find a well-lighted space to work on.
 Once you have decided on the right place to do your work, attach the bit that is required for carving/engraving on wood which is usually a wood carving bit or a metal bit.